aronbalog/CoreNavigation/README.md

 Note:

-*If you implement custom destination resolving, **it must happen on the main thread**; otherwise, an error is thrown.
-Read about resolving.*
+*If you implement custom destination resolving, **it must happen on the main thread**; otherwise, an error is thrown.*

-- TODO: Set link to resolving

 ---